On products of elementarily indivisible structures: Introduction

 In the last section of \cite{HKO11}, another strengthening of the notion of indivisibility was introduced:

-\begin{definition} we say that $\cM$ is \emph{elementarily indivisible} if for every coloring of $M$ in two colors, there is a monochromatic $\cM^{\prime} \subseteq \cM$ such that $\cM^{\prime}$ is isomorphic to $\cM$ and $\cM^{\prime}$ is an elementary substructure of $\cM$. \end{definition} Classic examples for this notion, as given in \cite{HKO11}, are the random graph and the ordered rational numbers.
-A classic example of a symmetrically indivisible structure which is not elementarily indivisible is the ordered natural numbers, since every singleton is $\emptyset$-definable.
-(In fact, there is no proper elementary substructures of $\langle \omega, <\rangle$.)
+\begin{definition} we say that $\cM$ is \emph{elementarily indivisible} if for every coloring of its universe in two colors, there is a monochromatic $\cM^{\prime} \subseteq \cM$ such that $\cM^{\prime}$ is isomorphic to $\cM$ and $\cM^{\prime}$ is an elementary substructure of $\cM$. \end{definition} Classic examples for this notion, as given in \cite{HKO11}, are the random graph, the ordered set of rational numbers, and the \emph{colorful graph} described below.

+\begin{example} Let $\cC$ be the class of all finite complete graphs with edges colored in $\omega$-many colors, i.e. all finite $\{R_i\}_{i\in \omega}$-structures such that $\{R_i\}_{i\in \omega}$ are disjoint, irreflexive, symmetric binary relations whose union is the complete graph.
+This is a Fra\"iss\'e class and we call its Fra\"iss\'e limit \emph{the colorful graph}. \end{example}

+In Example \ref{ex:EInotQE} we present an example from \cite{HKO11} of an elementarily indivisible structure which does not admit quantifier elimination and is, in fact, not even model complete.
+Despite this example, in view of Lemma \ref{TMI}, every elementarily indivisible structure can be considered as a reduct of an indivisible structure who admits quantifier elimination.

+A classic example of a symmetrically indivisible structure which is not elementarily indivisible is the ordered set of natural numbers, since every singleton is $\emptyset$-definable.
+(In fact, there are no proper elementary substructures of $\langle \omega, <\rangle$.)

 In view of the above example, indivisibility should be viewed as a property of the pair $(\cM, \cL)$ of a structure and the language in which it is given.
 Elementary indivisibility seems to be the right analogous property of the structure only (i.e., independent of its language).
 This statement is given a precise meaning in Lemma \ref{TMI}.